frankwxu/digital-forensics-lab/README.md

 - Hands-on Digital Forensics Labs: designed for Students and Faculty
 - Linux-based lab: All labs are purely based on [Kali Linux](https://www.kali.org/downloads/)
-- Lab screenshots: Each lab has PPTs with instruction screenshots
+- Instructional screenshots: Each lab has PPTs, the associated files, and instructional screenshots
 - Comprehensive: Cover many topics in digital forensics
 - Free: All tools are open source
-- Updated: The project is funded by DOJ and DHS and will be keep updated
+- Updated: The project is funded by DOJ, DHS, and NSF.
+The tmeam will keep updating the repostory
 - Two formalized forensic intelligence in JSON files based-on case studies
+- **Kindly send me an email at wxu at ubalt dot edu if you utilize the course materials or find this repository useful.
+Your cooperation is greatly appreciated.**

 ---